 Named after Umberto Boccioni’s bronze Futurist sculpture of a human-like figure radically transformed through motion, Unique forms of Continuity in Space demonstrates 3D printing giving way to new explorations of aesthetics and form.
 While speed and movement were key themes in Boccioni’s twentieth-century work, in this exhibition, digital salvage, fractal geometries, and modular configurations represent contemporary processes for artistic inspiration and formation.
 These processes, rigorous in their internal logics of construction, negotiate a new relationship between the artist, digital production methods, and 3D printing.
-Can 3D printing develop it's own sense of aesthetics and unique physical outputs?
-In the digital age, what is considered a contemporary process for form making?
+Can 3D printing develop its own sense of aesthetics and unique physical outputs?
+In the digital age, what constitutes a contemporary process for form making?
 Unique forms investigates the roles of culture, form, and material in the production of 3D printed art.

 Curated by Duncan Sabiston, Cira Nickel & Tom Bessai of Ryerson’s Design Fabrication Zone.